 What is Dental Crowding?

-If your teeth grow too closely together, they may affect their normal position or alignment as they push against each other.
+If your have crowded teeth, they may affect their normal position or alignment as they push against each other.
 This can lead to overlapping or misaligned (twisted) teeth.

 What causes Dental Crowding?